ims-systems-00/ims-kb/docs/General Information/actions.md

 ### Deleting an Event

-In order to `Delete` an Event, you must first find th eevent you wish to delete, then click on the name of the Event.
-The event details should popup in a form.
+In order to `Delete` an Event, you must first find the event you wish to delete, then click on the name of the Event.
+The event details should pop up in a form.
 From here, click on the `Delete` button and the event will be deleted.

 **If you cannot find a Delete button, the event you are attempting to delete is not a personal/custom event that you have created.**